IID-GAN: an IID Sampling Perspective for Regularizing Mode Collapse: The Proposed Approach

-where $L_{Gau}(F)$ can be specified according to different distances or divergence and $\lambda_{re},\lambda_{Gau}$ are loss weights, which will be discussed in experiment in detail.
+where $L_{Gau}(F)$ can be specified according to different distances or divergences and $\lambda_{re},\lambda_{Gau}$ are weight parameters, which will be discussed in detail in the experiment section.

-IID-GAN can be extended to the conditioned case~\citep{mirza2014conditional} when the label of the real data $c$ is known.
-As for conditional IID-GAN, $(\mathbf{z},c)$ are the inputs of the generator $G$ for generating data points and the real $\mathbf{x}$ is the input of $F$ for classification, and the Gaussian consistency loss is used to maintain the independent condition.
-The Gaussian loss is mainly used to learn the diversity of hidden features (e.g. the thickness, inclination for MNIST).
-See details in Appendix~\ref{app:conditioned}.
+\textbf{Remarks for Conditional Generation.} IID-GAN can be extended to the conditioned case~\cite{mirza2014conditional} when the label of the real data $c$ is known.
+As for conditional IID-GAN, $(\mathbf{z},c)$ are the inputs of the generator $G$ and the real $\mathbf{x}$ is the input of $F$ for classification.
+The Gaussian loss is used to maintain the independence condition and learn the diversity of hidden features (e.g. the thickness for MNIST).

-\textbf{Remarks for the Disentanglement View.} Many previous studies~\citep{betaVAE, FactorVAE} learn the unsupervised disentanglement representation with the assumption of independent factors, i.e. $q(\mathbf{z})=\prod_{j=1}^{M} q(\mathbf{z}_j)$.
-However, the recent work~\citep{Disentanglement} opposes this view and argues that unsupervised learning of disentangled representations is not possible without inductive biases on both models and data.
+\textbf{Remarks for the Disentanglement View.} Many previous studies~\cite{betaVAE,FactorVAE} learn the unsupervised disentanglement representation with the assumption of independent factors, i.e. $q(\mathbf{z})=\prod_{j=1}^{M} q(\mathbf{z}_j)$.
 Our work presents a new viewpoint with an $M$-D Gaussian guarantee.
 When $q(\mathbf{z})$ approximates an $M$-D standard Gaussian, it is obvious that $\mathbf{z}$ is independent for different dimensions.
-However, varying $\mathbf{z}_i$ can not disentangle different modes as shown in the first column of Fig.~\ref{fig:Generationsamples}.
-We find that representing the data in polar coordinates and varying the polar angle and diameter may be a good way for unsupervised learning to disentangle representations.
+However, varying $\mathbf{z}_i$ can not disentangle different modes as shown in the second column of Fig.~\ref{fig:Generationsamples}.
+We observe that representing the data in polar coordinates and varying the polar angle and diameter can achieve better performance for unsupervised disentangle representations.

-{\textbf{IID testing for Gaussian.} In this subsection, we aim to guarantee the IID Gaussian property for inverse samples from the real data.
-However, the regularization assumes a non-standard Gaussian and enforces the consistency of two Gaussians, which raises doubts: Is the consistency useful for IID?
+\textbf{IID testing for Gaussian.} The regularization assumes a non-standard Gaussian and enforces the consistency of two Gaussians, which raises the doubt: Is the consistency useful for IID?
 We apply mathematical statistics here to test the Gaussian IID property.
-Specifically, we adopt the QQ-plot, Shapiro–Wilk test (SW), Kolmogorov-Smirnov test (KS) to show whether the samples are IID sampled from standard Gaussian.
-The results are shown in Fig.~\ref{fig:independence} and Table~\ref{tab:independence}.}
+Specifically, we adopt the QQ-plot, Shapiro–Wilk test (SW)~\cite{shapiro1965analysis}, Kolmogorov-Smirnov test (KS)~\cite{gosset1987three} to show whether the samples are IID sampled from standard Gaussian.
+The results are shown in Fig.~\ref{fig:independence} and Table~\ref{tab:independence}.